Frequently Asked Questions

 In some instances when the remote start comes back online it may now respond to certain commands but still won't remote start.
 This typically means it's in valet mode which is a safety mode because the remote start doesn't know why it lost power and is protecting itself.
 You can find instructions on how to take it out of valet mode using the 1st troubleshooting tip on this page.

-A: This is applicable only on the 2way models RF-2WG9-SP and RF-2WG5-SH remotes.
+A: This is applicable only on the 2way models with 4 buttons remotes.
 The remote has been accidentally put into 2nd car mode.
 Simply press and hold the unlock and trunk buttons together for 3 seconds.
 If done properly the remote should start flashing the normal orange and green lights again.

 A: This is generally caused by a weak car battery.
 Remote starters are able to monitor the battery voltage and when the battery gets weak and is unable to produce enough power to start the car safely via the remote start, the remote start will either not crank at all or crank shorter than needed to start the car.
 This situation is very common in the climate we live in.
 Car batteries have a very hard time retaining proper charge during our brutal cold winters and can go from good to bad very quickly.
 Understand that just because you are still able to start the car with the key does not mean the battery is "good".